PaulinaD-CodeIns/bank-details/README.md

 - **Accessability**:

 Using Chrome DevTools' Lighthouse tool, the website received strong performance ratings across multiple categories.
 The overall performance score is an impressive 99, indicating fast load times and excellent optimization.
 The accessibility score of 97 highlights the website's ease of use for a wide range of users, ensuring a smooth and intuitive experience.
 The SEO score of 90 reflects good search engine optimization practices, making the site well-indexed and discoverable.
 Lastly, the website achieved a perfect 100 in Best Practices, confirming that it follows modern web standards and prioritizes security and reliability.
+This was tested for mobile and desktop application and both had the same result.
 Overall, this project scored highly in the metrics indicating a well-rounded, functional, and performemce website created with usability and optimisation in mind.
 To further measure the accuracy of these metrics, in the future, I also plan to use additional third-party accessibility auditors such as axe and WAVE.
 These tools provide valuable cross-references, offering different perspectives and ensuring that the accessibility and performance data is consistent across various platforms.

 ![Lighthouse Results](assets/images/README-photos/LighthouseDevTools.png)